Early thin-disc assembly revealed by JWST edge-on galaxies: Introduction

 In this paper, we present a new methodology to measure the vertical thickness of edge-on galaxy discs using a forward-modelling technique that simultaneously fits for galaxy inclination and fully accounts for PSF convolution.
 We apply this model to \textit{JWST} observations of galaxies at $z > 1$ to investigate the emergence of the thin and thick discs.
 The paper is structured as follows.
 In Section~\ref{sec:data}, we describe the sample selection and the corresponding data.
 Section~\ref{sec:methodology} introduces the model developed to measure the disc thickness.
 In Sections~\ref{sec:results} and~\ref{sec:comparison}, we present the results and compare them with measurements from the literature.
-In Section~\ref{sec:discussion}, we discuss the implications of our results for high-$z$ galaxy kinematics and the formation history of the Milky Way.
-Finally, we summarise our main findings in Section~\ref{sec:conclusion}.
-Throughout this work, we adopt the Planck 2015 cosmology \citep{2016_planck}.
+In Section~\ref{sec:emergence}, we discuss the implications of our findings for formation scenarios of thin and thick disc components.
+In Section~\ref{sec:discussion}, we further discuss the implications of our results for high-$z$ galaxy kinematics and the formation history of the Milky Way.
+Finally, we summarise the main results in Section~\ref{sec:conclusion}.
+Throughout this work, we adopt the \citet{2016_planck} cosmology, with $H_0 = 67.8\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, $\Omega_{\mathrm{m}} = 0.308$, and $\Omega_{\Lambda} = 0.692$, and $\Omega_{\mathrm{b}} = 0.0486$.
+Unless stated otherwise, all the best-fit values of the model parameters are computed as the median of the corresponding marginal posterior probability distribution.
+The associated lower and upper uncertainties are obtained as difference between these median values and the 16\textsuperscript{th} and 84\textsuperscript{th} quantiles, respectively.